A category of noncrossing partitions: Cube complexes

 \section{Cube complexes}

-We will show that the classifying space of the category of noncrossing partitions is a locally $CAT(0)$ cube complex and therefore a $K(\pi,1)$.
+We will show that the classifying space $B\cN\cP(n)$ of the category of noncrossing partitions of $n$ is a locally $CAT(0)$ cube complex, i.e., its universal covering space is a $CAT(0)$ cube complex.
+Since $CAT(0)$ spaces are contractible, this implies that $B\cN\cP(n)$ is a $K(\pi,1)$.
 This follows from general sufficient conditions on a cubical category which we will describe.